Troubleshooting

 Nette Is Not Working, White Page Is Displayed

-• If you still see a white screen, there is probably an error in the server setup and you will discover the reason in the server log.
+• If you still see a white screen, there is probably an error in the server configuration, and you will find the reason in the server log.
 To be sure, check if PHP is working at all by trying to print something using echo 'test';.

-• If you see an error Server Error: We're sorry! …, continue with the next section:
+• If you see the error Server Error: We're sorry! …, continue with the next section:

 Error 500 Server Error: We're sorry! …

 This error page is displayed by Nette in production mode.
-If you see it on your development machine, switch to developer mode and Tracy will display with a detailed report.
+If you see it on your development machine, switch to developer mode, and Tracy will display a detailed report.

-You can always find the reason for the error in the log/ directory.
+You can always find the reason for the error in the log/ directory log.
 However, if the error message shows the phrase Tracy is unable to log error, first determine why errors cannot be logged.
-You can do this, for example, by temporarily switching to developer mode and letting Tracy log anything after its launch:
+You can do this, for example, by temporarily switching to developer mode and letting Tracy log anything after it starts:

 // Bootstrap.php